 - Walt Disney Imagineering presents the Epcot Experience

 - Project Tomorrow: Inventing the Wonders of the Future

 Even though EPCOT doesn’t have the most attractions of all the parks, all the big ones are open and running fine for the most part, though some like Frozen and Test Track have had small maintenance issues.

 The only attractions closed at EPCOT right now are Turtle Talk with Crush and Project Tomorrow (if you want to consider it an attraction.
-Turtle Talk should be coming back soon but we expect Project Tomorrow to stay closed until a refurbishment happens.
+Turtle Talk should be coming back soon but we expect Project Tomorrow to stay closed until a refurbishment happens to Spaceship Earth.

 Attraction Reports & Wait Times

 Thankfully, wait times at EPCOT have been extremely low since reopening, in fact, it’s the park with the second-lowest wait times behind only Animal Kingdom.

 The Big 3: Test Track, Frozen Ever After, and Soarin’ Around the World are all on average 30 minutes or less making them easy to get on multiple times per day.
 Of all the rides in EPCOT, Test Track has the highest wait times at around 30-35 minutes and Frozen Ever After averaging 25-30,